JKindonNtx/solutions-euc/documentation/TN-TBD-Citrix Session Recording on Nutanix/TN-TBD/TN-TBD.md

 This document covers the following subject areas:

-- Overview of the Nutanix solution.
+- Overview of the Nutanix Files solution.
 - Overview of the Citrix Session Recording Solution.
 - Considerations for Citrix Session Recording on Nutanix.